antonjim-te/thousandeyes-splunk-integrations-workshop/docs/getting_started/access_postman.md

 Once you have access to Postman:

-- Download the [Postman collection file](https://github.com/antonjim-te/thousandeyes-splunk-integrations-workshop/blob/main/postman/ThousandEyesSplunkIntegration.postman_collection.json) from the workshop repository.
+- Download the [Postman collection file](https://github.com/antonjim-te/thousandeyes-splunk-integrations-workshop/blob/main/postman/ThousandEyesSplunkIntegration.postman_collection.json) from the repository.
 ![download](../img/postman/download.png)
 - Import the collection in Postman.
 - Navigate to the new collection called `ThousandEyesSplunkIntegration`